Merch History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Merch research.
-Another 187 words (13 lines of text) covering the years 1473, 1336, 1338, 1413, 1380, 1334, 1410, 1410 and 1430 are included under the topic Early Merch History in all our PDF Extended History products and printed products wherever possible.
+Another 94 words (7 lines of text) covering the years 1473, 1336, 1338, 1413, 1380, 1334, 1410, 1410 and 1430 are included under the topic Early Merch History in all our PDF Extended History products and printed products wherever possible.

 Merch Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled March, Marche and others.

 Early Notables of the Merch family (pre 1700)

 Outstanding amongst the family at this time was Pere March (1336/1338-1413), a Valencian poet, family had been lawyers and officers of the court of the kingdom of Aragon, undertook several important diplomatic missions, traveling to England for the first Alfonso twice in the...

 Another 43 words (3 lines of text) are included under the topic Early Merch Notables in all our PDF Extended History products and printed products wherever possible.